Nelkon01/afro_experience_website/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The main color scheme used here is black, which was was chosen to maintain the club-nights nature of the event.
+        -   The main color scheme used here is black, which was was chosen to maintain the club-nights nature of the event theme.
-        -   THe colors used are Black, Navy Blue, and white for the text.
+        -   The colors used are Black, Navy Blue, Orangered and white for the text.
     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -    The "Fasthand" font was used for the Website heading.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is a pictured image which is striking will catch the user's attention to represent fun nature of the event.
         -   Images from past events have also been included in a gallery page of the website to how further evidence of what the event is about and how well attended they are.